The COVID-19 pandemic has thrust the healthcare industry and its allied sectors into the limelight.

 Reduced labor and overhead costs

-Outsourcing lets businesses save on salary costs by hiring professionals from offshore firms in developing countries.
+Outsourcing lets businesses save on salary costs by hiring health information management professionals from offshore firms in developing countries.

 This move saves businesses as much as 70% on salary costs due to the disparity in the costs of living between countries.